rvarttinen/spring-example-magic/README.md

 ```
 ./gradle bootRun
 ```
-It is also possible to load and execute htis code in your IDE of choice.
+It is also possible to load and execute this code in your IDE of choice.
 It has been tested on Eclipse SDK (2024-09 Version: 4.33.0).
+A frontend based on React is in the making.

 # Issues
 When this service is started up it does not populate the Bloom Filter from the triple store.
 Until this is properly done (small fix!) it is recommended to delete the files under 'MyDatabases/DB1' after closing down the service.